jb-akp/lk-proctor/quiz-frontend/README.md

 # Quiz Frontend

-A simplified frontend application for taking a trivia quiz with AI proctoring.
+A completely standalone frontend application for taking a trivia quiz.
+No LiveKit dependencies - just a pure React quiz app.

 ## Features

 - 4 hardcoded trivia questions
 - Client-side quiz logic (answers, scoring)
-- LiveKit integration for voice agent
+- Pure React component - no external dependencies needed
-- RPC communication with backend for proctoring
+- Completely independent from LiveKit and the agent

 ## Setup